yilany/remote-collab/README.md

 - [How to Edit a File on Github](Tutorials/Files.md)
 - [How to Use Markdown Syntax on Github](Tutorials/Markdown.md)

+Check out the [Glossary](Glossary.md) if there are any new terms for you.

 ## What is Github?

 Github is a platform originally intended for making it easier for developers to collaborate on code.
 Github can be thought of as consisting of two parts.
 It builds upon [Git](https://git-scm.com), a command line program that allows programmers to safely and efficiently make changes to their code and the code of others, and it adds a friendly user interface that creates a venue for discourse around these changes.
 Git and Github have had a profound effect on how code has been developed over the last 15 years.